Chad (slang): Chicago slang

+The female equivalent of a Chad is a "Trixie".

 Manosphere, incels, and internet use

-The term has come into use in incel forums and as internet slang to refer to sexually active, supposedly genetically superior men, or "alpha males".
+The 2010s meaning of the term has come into use in incel forums and as internet slang to refer to sexually active, supposedly genetically superior men, or "alpha males".
 Within the manosphere and internet culture, Chads are generally viewed as constituting the top decile in terms of genetic fitness.
 In online animation drawings in the manosphere, a Chad is often depicted as a muscular blond man with very pronounced masculine features.
 One such depiction, in the "Virgin vs. Chad" internet meme that originated from the /r9k/ board on 4chan in 2017, contrasts an introverted and insecure "Virgin" who acts normal, compared to a muscular and egotistical "Chad" who acts absurdly and over the top.

 Chads are sometimes portrayed as the opposite to "omega" or "beta" males, and as physically attractive.
 The term Chad is sometimes used interchangeably with "slayer".
 Due to their characterization as being genetically gifted and privileged—though sometimes depicted as shallow, air-headed, arrogant, and overtly sexual—the term Chad is used in both a pejorative and complimentary way on incel forums and on the internet as a whole.
+Alongside the "Chad" being the essence of a white male, variations of Chad for other racial groups exist.